every card game deserves scryfall, but especially this one

 Kongming having tea

-Before you pick up cards from the singles store, you need to know what's out there.
-What cards exist, what they do, and who's got them in stock at what price.
-The Index pissed me off with very pretty animations of chibi Kongming having tea and chibi Silvie running.
+The Index annoyed me with very pretty animations of chibi Kongming having tea (and Omnidex, with chibi Silvie running).
 While excellently done and very cute for loading animations, what I wanted was to see the cards.

 computers are fast

 Nothing about this needs to be slow; it fundamentally is not a hard problem compared to other things computers do every day.
 Look at the Cyberpunk 2077 devs getting milliseconds per frame, or your average audio player having strict hard-realtime and latency requirements managed by buffer sizes down to the double-digit count of samples.
-Surely I can find cards that quickly, single-digit milliseconds per request.
+Surely I can find cards that quickly, double-digit milliseconds per request.
 (And a minimal number of requests — why not just one?)

 prereq tech stack